BLOG: Heidelberg Laureate Forum

 This forum article specifies some rules and practices for commenting on the online and social media communication tools of the Heidelberg Laureate Forum (HLF).
-The netiquette makes not claims to completeness, and is subject to change.
+This netiquette is not exhaustive, and is subject to change.

 The quality of the comments is more important than their quantity.
 So please consider the following: